Swayam4717/communication_support/README.md

 15. Child manually presses Send Answer.
 16. Parent receives the answer in realtime.
 17. Parent sends a second session.
+18. Optional: add/remove answer options.
+Keep at least two options.
+19. Optional: use brackets to guide visuals, such as `play [soccer]`.
+Confirm the child sees `play soccer`.
-18. Optional: choose or edit the parent speech sentence pattern before sending, such as `I want {option}`.
+20. Optional: choose or edit the parent speech sentence pattern before sending, such as `I want {option}` or `I want to {option}`.
-19. Child taps an answer and uses Guided Speech Practice.
+21. Child taps an answer and uses Guided Speech Practice.
-20. Confirm the `Say this: ...` phrase appears for the selected option.
+22. Confirm the `Say this: ...` phrase applies the speech pattern to the cleaned option label.
-21. Confirm word progress and the feedback card update as the child speaks each word.
+23. Confirm word progress and the feedback card update as the child speaks each word.
-22. Confirm speech practice keeps listening through short pauses.
+24. Confirm speech practice keeps listening through short pauses.
-23. Confirm the app calmly restarts the full sentence from the first word if a spoken word is misheard or does not match.
+25. Confirm the app calmly restarts the full sentence from the first word if a spoken word is misheard or does not match.
-24. Optional: tap the `Say this: ...` phrase five times to reveal `Tester transcript` and test the same practice flow silently.
+26. Optional: tap the `Say this: ...` phrase five times to reveal `Tester transcript` and test the same practice flow silently.
-25. Child manually presses Send Answer.
+27. Child manually presses Send Answer.
-26. Parent receives the answer in realtime.
+28. Parent receives the answer in realtime.
-27. Confirm History updates.
+29. Confirm History updates.
-28. In History, use `Use again` to load a previous question/options into Create.
+30. In History, use `Use again` to load a previous question/options into Create.
-29. In History, use `Save as template` to save a previous question/options for the Templates tab.
+31. In History, use `Save as template` to save a previous question/options for the Templates tab.

 ---